Sourish07/sourish07.github.io/jekyll/_posts/2022-02-18-linear-regression.md

 \end{split}
 $$

 We take our cost function and expand it out twice.
-First, is just the full version of two-norm squared, then we cross multiply everything before taking the gradient with respect to $w$.
+First, is just the full version of two-norm squared, then we cross multiply everything before taking the gradient with respect to $$w$$.

 The final result above is the gradient of our cost function.
 Because it represents the direction of steepest ascent, we must subtract it from our weight vector for each iteration in order to minimize our function.
-Below, $k$ represents the iteration number.
+Below, $$k$$ represents the iteration number.

 $$
 \begin{split}